microsoft/fhir-server-samples/analytics/README.md

 # Analytics with ADF and Databricks

 The [templates](../deploy/templates) folder includes a [template for Azure Data Factory](../deploy/templates/azuredeploy-adf.json).
-This template will deploy an Azure Data Factor instances, which can be used to export specific resource types to [ndjson](http://ndjson.org/) files.
+This template will deploy an Azure Data Factory instances, which can be used to export specific resource types to [ndjson](http://ndjson.org/) files.
 Specifically, the template has an array parameter called `resourceTypes`, which can be set to the resource types for which export pipelines should be deployed.

 Once deployed these export pipelines can be triggered manually to export a given resource type to blob storage.
 The ndjson files are easily consumed, e.g. in [Databricks](https://azure.microsoft.com/en-us/services/databricks/) (Apache-Spark).